So you've just been given, or given yourself, a brand-new Wi-Fi router for the holidays. What's the first thing you should do?

 In most cases, a brand-new Wi-Fi router will come out of the box with a very simple factory-default admin password like, well, "admin" or "password."
 And if you don't change that admin password, that might be the single greatest cybersecurity mistake you can make.

 Not only are the default admin passwords easy to guess, but they're also public knowledge.
-Here (opens in new tab) and here (opens in new tab) and here (opens in new tab) are websites listing the default admin passwords for top router brands like Linksys, Netgear and TP-Link.
+This website (opens in new tab) has the default admin passwords for top router brands like Linksys, Netgear and TP-Link.

 Sophisticated attackers might be able to access your router through the internet — more on that below — and, with your admin password, do whatever they want.
 They could change your router's settings to send you to a fake bank login page when you think you're going to the real thing, or load dodgy firmware that hacks your router.